todalavibra/google-labs-code-jules-awesome-list/README.md

 - `// Add print statements to trace the execution flow of this Python script...`
   <sub>For debugging complex Python scripts or understanding unexpected behavior.</sub>

+- `// Show me what changed between this working and broken commit...`
+  <sub>For bisecting recent bugs.</sub>

+- `// Explain why this hook is running multiple times...`
+  <sub>Common React development issue.</sub>

+- `// Add error boundaries to this React component tree...`
+  <sub>Catch runtime errors in UI.</sub>

 ## Documentation